-The ultimate fall breakfast treat, apple butter pop tarts with apple glaze!
+The ultimate fall breakfast treat, apple butter pop tarts use a simple pie crust recipe filled with a brown sugar apple butter filling and topped with apple glaze!

 Growing up, I LOVED pop tarts!
 My favorite was the chocolate, the s’mores & the cookies and cream.
 I would toast them for just a minute or two & they would get warm and gooey in the center & a little crispy around the edges.

 These apple butter pop tarts are everything you wish you had as a kid, lol.
 I adapted the pastry from my buttermilk pie crust recipe and of course, I used my instant pot apple butter for the filling.
 If you don’t have an instant pot, you can also make apple butter in a crock pot!

 Here I usually tell the user what the different layers or parts of the cake are, then I separate them in the next few Header 3’s and talk about each one specifically.

 What makes pastry flakey?!
 Butttterrrr.
 Cold butter, to be specific.
 For the best flakey pastry, you want super cold ingredients so I like to chill the flour and sugar with the bowl for a few minutes, use cold cubed butter and ice water.